 Celtic vs. Rangers: A Complete History of the Old Firm

 The Old Firm rivalry actually predates league football, with the first meeting occurring on the 28th May 1888 when the newly formed Celtic defeated Rangers 5-2 at their new Parkhead ground.
-Since then, at the time of writing, they have met 413 times, with Rangers holding a narrow lead 159 wins to Celtic's 155 with 99 draws.
-Incidentally the term Old Firm may originate from the aforementioned inaugural match where commentators described the two teams as 'old, firm friends,' or from a satirical cartoon published in 1904 showing an elderly man holding up a sandwich board reading 'Patronise the Old Firm'.
+Since then, at the time of writing, they have met 413 times, with Rangers holding a narrow lead of 159 wins to Celtic's 155 with 99 draws.
+Incidentally, the term Old Firm may originate from the aforementioned inaugural match where commentators described the two teams as 'old, firm friends,' or from a satirical cartoon published in 1904 showing an elderly man holding up a sandwich board reading, 'Patronise the Old Firm'.
 This was intended to highlight the mutual financial benefits of regular meetings between the two clubs.

-In order to understand why the Old Firm is such a fierce rivalry, it's necessary to take an in depth look at both teams and examine why this fixture attracts so much intrigue from the outside and hatred from the inside.
+In order to understand why the Old Firm is such a fierce rivalry, it's necessary to take an in-depth look at both teams and examine why this fixture attracts so much intrigue from the outside and hatred from the inside.

 In 1872, 16 years before the formation of Celtic, Rangers (also known as the Gers) were founded by four young Scotsman in the south-western side of Glasgow.
 Unlike Celtic though, Rangers had to be a little more patient in terms of success.
 For the first two decades of their existence, Rangers wallowed in relative obscurity.
 However, the formation of the Scottish League in 1890 and the forthcoming decade would see the club secure their first two league championships and three Scottish Cups.